wso2/docs-choreo-dev/en/docs/authentication-and-authorization/secure-communication-between-choreo-gateway-and-backend-with-oauth2.md

 !!! tip
     Use `${parameterName}` syntax to reference environment-specific values for the Token URL, client ID, or secret.

+!!! note
+    By default, the token is set to the Authorization header.
+However, it is possible to set the token to any preferred header through the given input field.

 ### Step 2: Deploy the API